Lew Hing: Middle years

 Lew's original cannery thrived for over two decades.
 Then, in 1902, at age 44, he decided to close the cannery and retire to Canton.
 However, within a year Lew returned to the Bay Area, opening the Pacific Coast Canning Company at 12th and Pine Streets in Oakland.

-Always on the cutting edge of progress, Lew built his new cannery as the first concrete building in the industrial part of Oakland, plus he insisted on the most advanced machinery for mass production of his products.
-Also, in contrast to San Francisco, Oakland had space for a larger cannery as well as providing the Southern Pacific railroad tracks directly to the cannery dock for easy shipping of Lew's Buckskin brand canned goods throughout the United States.
+Always on the cutting-edge of progress, Lew built his new cannery as the first concrete building in the industrial part of Oakland, plus he insisted on the most advanced machinery for mass-production of his products.
+Also, in contrast to San Francisco, Oakland had space for a larger cannery as well as providing the Southern Pacific railroad tracks directly to the cannery dock for easy shipping of Lew's Buckskin-brand canned-goods throughout the United States.
 Products included asparagus, cherries, apricots, peaches, pears, and grapes.
 Tomatoes were the most popular.
-Always a stickler for quality, each morning, Lew would go to the Tasting Room and open, inspect, and taste batches of food processed the day before.
-Eventually, Buckskin canned goods would make their way throughout the Western hemisphere.
+Always a stickler for quality, Lew would go to the Tasting Room each morning and open, inspect, and taste batches of food processed the day before.
+Eventually, exports of Buckskin canned-goods would spread throughout the Western hemisphere.

-In 1906, Lew Hing was able to make substantial assistance to Bay Area earthquake victims.
+In 1906, Lew Hing was able to give substantial assistance to Bay Area earthquake victims.
 He opened his cannery to the homeless and also provided tents elsewhere for temporary shelter.
 He hired cooks to provide meals.
 Following the earthquake, many San Franciscans relocated to Oakland, including several Chinese.
 As with several ethnic groups, Chinese were compelled to remain in ethnic clusters.
 Lew assisted these Chinese with finance and leadership by organizing neighborhoods, including the area that became Oakland's Chinatown.
 As a consequence, he became involved with many Oakland Chinatown organizations, making contributions to their many causes and forming business alliances in relation to the Pacific Canning Company.

-As the Pacific Canning Company prospered, Lew Hing diversified his interests into many other areas, including a personal interest in the Loong Kong Tien Yee Association, an organization for the families of Lew, Quan, Jung and Chew, and fostered the group in both Oakland and San Francisco.
+As the Pacific Canning Company prospered, Lew Hing diversified his interests into many other areas, including developing a personal interest in the Loong Kong Tien Yee Association, an organization for the families of Lew, Quan, Jung and Chew, and fostered the group in both Oakland and San Francisco.

 In 1907 Lew returned to San Francisco for added business interests.
 Given his natural leadership in the Chinese community, he became President of the Canton Bank of San Francisco, located at the northeast corner of Montgomery and Sacramento Streets.
-In the same year he also entered the hotel business, building The Republic Hotel on Grant Avenue (near Sacramento Street).
+In the same year he also entered the hotel-trade, building The Republic Hotel on Grant Avenue (near Sacramento Street).
 However, his San Francisco interests had to be juggled with his work as president and owner of Pacific Coast Canning Company in Oakland.
-Always a careful and punctual man, he devised a schedule that allowed him to spend half of each work day in San Francisco, half in Oakland.
+Always a careful and punctual man, he devised a schedule that allowed him to spend half of each work-day in San Francisco, half in Oakland.